 Though volunteers from the town have installed muddy area traverses (that’s what they are doing in this —> picture), there may still be muddy spots in the wet periods.
 As such I recommend leaving the Guccis and Louis Vuittons at the Inn.

 To get there, depart the Inn and travel about 2 miles south on route 11.
 At North Raymond Road, turn left and proceed about one mile.
 There is a small parking lot with a sign for the Conservation Area on the left.
 Point “0” on the map is the trailhead located off of North Raymond Road.

 Enjoy 40 km of beautifully-groomed Maine Cross Country Ski and recreation trails.
-Located in Oxford (the next town over from Poland), the center has some of the best beginner to intermediate trails in New England.
-Their Ski Equipment Center has one of Maine and New England’s largest Cross Country Ski inventories and the expert service to ensure your X-C Ski equipment is properly outfitted so you can enjoy your day on the trails.
+Located in Oxford (next to Poland), the Beer Garden has some of the best beginner to intermediate trails in New England.
+In winter on weekends you can rent snowshoes and cross country skis on site.

 Depart the Inn and head north on route 11.
 About a mile down route 11 you’ll reach route 26.
 Take a left and Carter’s will be on your left after about 4.7 miles (you’ll pass Oxford Casino on the way – Wicked Good Fun!)